neo-ngd/reference/Becoming_Core_Dev/How-to-Become-A-NEO-Core-Developer-V2.1.md

 - You are responsible for handling the consequences of accepting/committing a change into the code base.
 This mostly includes reverting or fixing the commit if it causes any problems for the project.

-- You are responsible for for tracking the `issues` tab of the project you are contributing to.
+- You are responsible for tracking the `issues` tab of the project you are contributing to.
 The core developer should reply to issues assigned to them, and decide when issues listed or changes proposed should be escalated for discussion with NEO developers.

-The scope of some of the responsibilities above may vary according to the area you may choose to contribute.
+The scope of some of the responsibilities above may vary according to the area you choose to contribute to.

 ## Incentivization